Discovery+ Needs to Be Part of Your Streaming Life, It's That Good

 README

-- This newly launched streaming service unites all of Discovery’s assets under one roof, including HGTV, the History Channel, A&E, Food Network, the Discovery Channel, and more.
+- This newly launched streaming service unites all of Discovery’s assets and licensed content under one roof, including stuff from HGTV, the History Channel, A&E, Food Network, the Discovery Channel, and more.

 - Discovery+ is the exclusive home for BBC’s nature programming, including a brand new series from David Attenborough.

-Note: Clarification: This article has been updated to make clear that in addition to drawing from its own library, Discovery+ is also licensing content from partners like A&E.